Goblin Slayer: Production

-Goblin Slayer was posted on an online textboard starting from October 2012, as a work that combined ASCII art with dialogue (The format is known as "Yaruo Thread" on Japanese internet).
+Goblin Slayer was posted on an online textboard starting from October 2012, as a work that combined ASCII art with dialogue (the format is known as "Yaruo Thread" on Japanese internet).
 The series was then rewritten into the format of a novel and submitted to competitions organized by publishers.
 As such, the novel version was completed before the online version.
 The novel was subsequently amended to match the ending of the online version, which was created according to real time feedback from users on the internet.
 Although the novel version failed to win awards in the Fujimi Fantasia Contest, it was picked up by GA Bunko editors when the author enrolled his other works into their competition.
 As such the work started publishing commercially via GA Bunko.

 The author and the publisher both consider the ASCII art version to be distinct from the novel.
 They do not consider the published novel to be based on the online version.
 Instead the published novel is said to be based on the version that was submitted to Fujimi Fantasia Contest.

 Media

 Light novels

 The light novels are written by Kumo Kagyu and illustrated by Noboru Kannatsuki.
 The series was originally published online.
 SB Creative published the first volume under their GA Bunko imprint on February 15, 2016.
 Sixteen volumes have been released in Japan as of July 2022.

-The fourth volume of the light novel included an original audio drama CD written by Kagyu, as did the sixth, seventh, and eighth volumes.
+The fourth volume of the light novel included an original audio drama CD written by Kagyu, as did the sixth, seventh, eighth, tenth, twelfth, and fourteenth volumes.

 A spin-off novel written by Kagyu and illustrated by Shingo Adachi, titled Goblin Slayer Side Story: Year One (ゴブリンスレイヤー外伝：イヤーワン, Goburin Sureiyā Gaiden: Iyā Wan), published the first volume on March 15, 2018.
 It is a prequel series that reveals Goblin Slayer's past and the events that led him to become an adventurer with the sole purpose of exterminating all goblins from the world.

 Kagyu released a second spinoff, titled Goblin Slayer Side Story II: Dai Katana (ゴブリンスレイヤー外伝2 鍔鳴の太刀《ダイ・カタナ》, Goburin Sureiyā Gaiden 2: Tsubanari no Daikatana), in the Gangan GA online magazine.
 The series ran for nine chapter and was collected into three volumes.

 Yen Press licensed the novels for publication in North America, and released the first volume in English on December 20, 2016.
 Yen Press has also licensed the Year One and Dai Katana spinoffs.